Tuesday, 7 October 2008

 SQL Denial of Service Attacks

-You should have heard about SQL injection attacks and most certainly DOS (Denial of Service) attacks but you may not have heard about SQL Denial of Service attacks as something to be on the look out when considering website security.
-The idea behind the attack is pretty simple and that is to use any search forms available on your website to get your SQL database to execute a number of long running and CPU intensive queries so that the site becomes unusable to other users.
-The reasons being either:
+You should have heard about SQL injection attacks and most certainly DOS (Denial of Service) or DDOS (Distributed Denial of Service) attacks but you may not have heard about SDOS (SQL Denial of Service) attacks as something to be on the look out for when considering your websites OR database security.

-Most websites have an SQL backend and the majority of sites have some user interface that allow visitors to enter textual keywords that are then used as criteria to filter an SQL SELECT statement to return matching records.
-A few examples of search forms are:
+Most websites have an SQL backend (MS SQL, MySQL, Oracle etc) and the majority of sites have some user interface that allow visitors to enter textual keywords that are then used as criteria to filter an SQL SELECT statement to return matching records.
+7

--Searching for content in a CMS system.
+• Searching for content in a CMS system.

--Searching for news articles or comments posted on a message board.
+• Searching for news articles or comments posted on a message board.

 If you are using a database rather than a textual index to return these results you may be at risk if you are using the LIKE keyword or in SQL 2005 a CLR regular expression function to pattern match.

-As an example I will use one of my jobboard sites and imagine that we used the database to handle keyword searches.
 We have a search criteria form that allows the user to enter search terms which we will try and match within the job description column of our JOB table using the LIKE keyword.

 ( N.B.
 The database is SQL 2005 running on Windows 2003 and the table in question has 646,681 rows. )